What Are The Different Types of Website Hosting?

 And then, there’s Managed WordPress Hosting.
 WordPress is the world’s most popular web development platform based on the PHP scripting language and is used by over 60 million websites thanks to its ease of use and high degree of customizability.
 Therefore, WordPress is offered and supported by most web hosting services.
 All the hosting options described above can be used to host WordPress-based websites.
 But since hosting services are limited to server-level maintenance, they are mostly hands-off when it comes to the customer’s applications and website itself.
 Unless the hosting provider offers, and the customer takes advantage of managed WordPress hosting.

 Managed WordPress Hosting is an application-level management service.
 There are plenty of hosting services that offer Managed WordPress hosting for those who prefer WordPress as their web-development platform.
-The hosting service assists the customers manage, update, secure, backup, migrate and optimize WordPress websites.
+WP Engine is probably the best known hosting company for managed WordPress hosting.
+With managed hosting the hosting service assists the customers manage, update, secure, backup, migrate and optimize WordPress websites.
 This includes the proper configuration of the type of hosting service the site is running on.

 Sites that take advantage of Managed WordPress Hosting benefits from: